To explore and use an API, simply:

 • Action (View or Subscribe)

-• Operations - Gives you information relating to available environments for the API including:
+• Operations - Gives you information relating to available operations and URL template for an API including:

 • Description